 This dataset is from a network of rain gauges located across the Pontbren study site in mid-Wales, UK.
 Rain gauges were installed at various locations across the site between 2005-2009 as part of the Pontbren Catchment Study Land Use and Management Multi-Scale Experimental Programme.
 Each sub-folder within the Pontbren Rain Gauge data set contains data for each of the different monitoring locations.
 Each location has a 0.2 mm tipping bucket rain gauge along with a storage gauge, apart from at the Bowl study site where only a tipping bucket rain gauge was installed.
 Tipping bucket rain gauges were connected to data loggers and the number of tips occurring in a 10 minute period recorded.
 This data is presented in mm of rainfall / day (mmd 1).
 Data are provided in the form of .txt files and the tipping bucket data is generally split into six-month blocks.
 Associated with each data point in the .txt file is a quality assurance code, QA code, in the adjacent column.
 Storage gauge data where it exists are presented in the form of mm of rainfall occurring between a start and finish time.
 Details of the dataset, the quality assurance coding system and monitoring locations are provided in the supporting documentation.

 This dataset is from an automatic weather station (AWS) located at the Pontbren study site in mid-Wales, UK.
 The AWS was installed at the Bowl study site, an area of improved grassland, between 2006-2010 as part of the Pontbren Catchment Study Land Use and Management Multi-Scale Experimental Programme.
 The parameters measured by the AWS were; incident radiation, wind speed and direction, soil and air temperature, relative humidity and net radiation.
-All sensors are sampled every 1 minute and provided in the form of daily and 10 minute averages.
-Data are provided in the form of .txt files and generally split into 6 month blocks.
+All sensors are sampled every one minute and provided in the form of daily and 10 minute averages.
+Data are provided in the form of .txt files and generally split into six-month blocks.
 Associated with each data point in the .txt file is a quality assurance code, QA code, in the adjacent column.
 Details of the dataset and the quality assurance coding system (Appendix A) are provided in the supporting documentation.
 Other measurements taken at the Bowl include monitoring runoff from an improved grassland field in the form of overland and drain flow, soil water tension, soil volumetric moisture content, groundwater height and precipitation.
-Datasets of these other parameters are also available from the EIDC.